-You’ll find Twinpalms on Phuket’s west coast, set just slightly back from Surin Beach, known as ‘millionaire’s row’ because of its glamorous annual visitors and the million-dollar houses perched on the hills overlooking the Andaman Sea.
+You’ll find Twinpalms on Phuket’s west coast, a few minutes' walk from Surin Beach, known as ‘millionaire’s row’ because of its glamorous annual visitors and the million-dollar houses perched on the hills overlooking the Andaman Sea.

 The hotel is 25km away from Phuket International Airport (www.phuketairportonline.com), which receives regular international flights from dozens of destinations.
 Try Thai Airways (www.thaiairways.com), Cathay Pacific (www.cathaypacific.com) or Air Asia (www.airasia.com) if you're coming from Europe or Asia, or from Australia check out Virgin Australia (www.virginaustralia.com) or Jetstar (www.jetstar.com).
 Bangkok Airways (www.bangkokair.com) offers domestic connections.

 Cars and sand don’t go together.

 Start with what’s on your doorstep: Surin Beach, the sands of which are within a two-minute walk.
 Guests have a personal beach butler, who'll accompany you to the shore carrying luxury beach mats and a cooler.
 Surfers can catch waves here between May and October (avoid the rocky middle section of the beach, though).
 If you need to rent any equipment, pay a visit to Saltwater Dreaming surf shop (+66 (0)76 271 050) on the Main Road.
 Have a cookery class at Twinpalms – you’ll be taught to make three classic dishes in just one session (and you’ll get to eat your efforts).
 Phuket is famed for its destination diving; ask staff to take you out snorkelling and scuba diving in the Andaman Sea.